tidepool-org/development/local/README.md

     - name: registry
 ```

-# OAuth Provider Configuration (Dexcom/Redwood)
+# OAuth Provider Configuration (Abbott/Dexcom)

-To allow Tilt to use the Dexcom and Redwood OAuth providers it is necessary to enable the related Secret and
+To allow Tilt to use the Abbott and Dexcom OAuth providers it is necessary to enable the related Secret and
 ConfigMap.
 To do so, add the following to your `local/Tiltconfig.yaml`, once for each provider you wish to enable:

 ```